-- None of the above Directors receive remuneration as a Director or an Audit & Supervisory Board Member of a consolidated subsidiary. - \1 The amount of annual deferral for retirement remuneration is accumulated each year as a fixed amount of remuneration for the exercise of duties by each Director over one year.
-It is paid to the Director after his or her retirement. - \2 The amount of Performance-linked Bonus (Medium to long-term) is paid on an average of the consolidated net income for the fiscal years ended March 31, 2020 to 2022 and the fiscal years ended March 31, 2021 to 2023, but as this cannot be decided currently, the amount shown is as of the fiscal year ended March 31, 2021, and differs from the actual paid amount.
-The actual amount paid will be based on a formula confirmed in advance by the Governance, Nomination and Compensation Committee and resolved by the Board of Directors, and the amount for the fiscal year ended March 31, 2021/2022 disclosed in the Fiscal 2021/2022 Business Report. - \3 The amount of Stock-Based Remuneration linked to Medium- and Long-term Share Performances is the amount recorded as an expense in the accounting treatment for that fiscal year and differs from the actual amount received from the exercise or sale of stock options.
-In regard to Stock-Based Remuneration linked to Medium- and Long-term Share Performances, the number of exercisable shares will be determined according to the growth rate in MC's shares over three years from being granted, based on a formula confirmed in advance by the Governance, Nomination and Compensation Committee and resolved by the Board of Directors.
-Under the conditions for exercise of stock acquisition rights, the starting date of the exercise period for stock acquisition rights had not arrived as of March 2021.
+[•] None of the above Directors receive remuneration as a Director or an Audit & Supervisory Board Member of a consolidated subsidiary.

+- 1 The amount of annual deferral for retirement remuneration is accumulated each year as a fixed amount of remuneration for the exercise of duties by each Director over one year.
+It is paid to the Director after his or her retirement. - 2 The amount of Performance-linked Bonus (Medium to long-term) are paid on an average of the consolidated net income for the fiscal years ended March 31, 2022 to 2024, but as this cannot be decided currently, the amount shown is provisions for such bonuses as of the fiscal year ended march 31, 2022, and differs from the actual paid amount.
+The actual amount paid for the fiscal year ended march 31, 2022 will be based on a formula confirmed in advance by the Governance, Nomination and Compensation Committee and resolved by the Board of Directors, and the amount for the fiscal year for the fiscal year anded March 31, 2022 will be disclosed in the Fiscal 2023 Business Report.